Ilie Sârbu: Biography

 Later in 2004, Sârbu was elected senator, serving as the body's secretary and, from October to December 2008, as its president, being elected to that position following the resignation of Nicolae Văcăroiu.
 In 2008, he was re-elected senator and named Agriculture Minister once again.
 In this capacity, he pledged to find new markets for Romanian agricultural products and to obtain additional funds through the European Agricultural Fund for Rural Development.
 Regarding the latter priority, at the April 2009 Council of Ministers meeting, he secured a commitment to raise subsidies by €35 per hectare, benefiting around 1.25 million farmers.
 Previously, he had fired 60 managers at the agency responsible for distributing the EU funds because of repeated delays in starting payments.
 Together with his PSD colleagues, Sârbu resigned from the cabinet on 1 October 2009 in protest at the dismissal of vice prime minister and Interior Minister Dan Nica.
 The following August, he was elected PSD leader in the Senate.
 In August 2015, he announced his withdrawal from politics, ahead of a planned confirmation to the Court of Accounts; this took place the following month.
+Between 2014 and 2018, when the case was dropped, the National Anticorruption Directorate investigated him for illegally privatizing 44,000 hectares of forests owned by Romsilva, alongside Viorel Hrebenciuc.
+In late 2023, Environment Minister Mircea Fechet named Sârbu to Romsilva’s governing board.